Fear of Flying (The Simpsons): Plot

 The patrons of Moe's Tavern pull a series of dangerous pranks on Moe.
 Homer joins in with a harmless prank, which enrages everyone else in the bar.
 Moe bans Homer from ever patronizing the bar again.
 Homer patronizes several other bars, but none of them are suitable.
 Only airline pilots are allowed to patronize the last bar of Homer's search, so Homer pretends to be a pilot in order to drink there.
 However, he gets mistaken for an actual pilot, which leads him to be put in charge of a flight to Chicago (despite his persistent confession that he's not an actual pilot) and he promptly wrecks the plane.
 In exchange for Homer's silence about the incident, the airline gives the Simpson family free tickets for a flight to any of the lower forty-eight states.

 While Homer, Bart, and Lisa are excited to travel, Marge makes several failed attempts to avoid the trip.
 As their plane is about to take off, she reveals to Homer she has a fear of flying.
 She proceeds to have a panic attack and demands to be let off the plane.
 Marge, Homer, Lisa, Bart, and Maggie exit the plane, but Grampa is left behind.
 Marge insists she is mentally healthy, but her suppression of her fear causes her behavior to become increasingly erratic and she shows signs of lingering flight-related trauma.
 Lisa convinces Marge to undergo psychotherapy.

-Homer vehemently opposes Lisa's idea; he worries that any therapist Marge sees will identify him as a problem and convince Marge to leave him.
+Homer, who doesn't believe in therapy, vehemently opposes Lisa's idea; he fears that any therapist Marge sees will identify him as a problem and convince Marge to leave him, which will destroy the family.
 Marge's therapist, Dr. Zweig, uncovers a key memory in Marge's life: the moment she discovered her father was a flight attendant, even though he had told her he was a pilot.
 Marge's shame is eased when Zweig assures her that male flight attendants are now very common, and that her father could be considered a pioneer.
 Marge also recalls that she was injured as a baby when her grandmother fed her while saying "Here comes the airplane", a toy plane she played with as a child once spontaneously burst into flames, and she and her mother were almost bombarded with gunfire by a crop dusting biplane in a cornfield.
 Marge realizes all of these incidents led her to avoid planes, and she stops going to therapy, despite Dr. Zweig's insistence that Marge continue therapy to work out her trauma regarding her marriage to Homer.

 Feeling she has finally conquered her fear, Marge decides to travel on a plane, and Homer joins her.
-As the plane leaves the runway, Homer offers Marge reassurance that everything that is happening is normal; however, the plane's engines fail and it skids off the runway and into a body of water, in which Homer insists that it is completely normal, ending the episode.
+As the plane leaves the runway, Homer offers Marge reassurance that everything that is happening is normal; however, the plane's engines fail and it skids off the runway and into a body of water, in which Homer insists that it is completely normal, much to Marge's annoyance.